 Manuscripts should conform to the following style notes:

-References.
+References and Citations.
 The reference list includes only articles that are published or in press.
 Unpublished data, submitted manuscripts, and personal communications may be cited in the text.
-References are listed in alphabetical order and cited in the text as follows: (Clench 1990; Welty and Baptista 1988; Grimmett et al. 1999).
+References are listed in alphabetical order.
+If you provide references, cite them in the text as follows: (Clench 1990; Welty and Baptista 1988; Grimmett et al. 1999).
 Please use the following style for the reference list:

 - Arnerican Ornithologists' Union.
 1983.
 Check-list of North American Birds, 6th ed.
 Lawrence, Kansas: Allen Press.